zomerfeld/warm_n_fuzzies/README.md

 It also sets up Serial debugging (9600 bps) and holds the default destination (it will revert to it after every restart).
 If you wanted to change the default destination, do it in the last line of setup: `setTarget("21.422474, 39.826192");`
 ### loop
 the loop function (runs on loop on every particle and arduino device), has a millisecond timer inside (the software timers were too early for it), which waits 8 seconds from bootup time, and then triggers [getGPS] every 10 seconds, to get the processed GPS data.
+### getCompData
+Gets the compass data, normalizes it to a heading (0-360 degrees) and saves it into the variable `compassPublic`.
+### getComp
+Does the same as [getCompData] but also publishes the raw data to Serial, and the heading to Serial and the Particle Cloud log.
+This one is used less, and mostly for debug.
+### toggleHeat
+Associated with the cloud function with the same name, toggles heating on or off.
+### heat
+This functions recieves a pin (from the cloud function directly, or from other functions such as [heatBearing].
+It checks if heating is set to on or off (using the `tHeat` variable).
+If it's set to 0, it doesn't heat anything and returns 0.
+If heating is toggled on:
+It verifies the pin (if the recieved command is not a valid pin, it will shut off all heaters and turn the cold LED on), and after the pin is verified, it heats the associated heatpad and turns off all of the others.

+Returns 1 if the function turned a pin on.
+### antStat
+Checks the status of the Antenna, associated with the cloud function `AntennaStat`.
+Returns a different value for each antenna status and publishes it to the Particle Cloud log.
+### getGPS
+Parses the raw GPA data (that is already retrieved every ms), converts it from minutes and degrees to decimal degrees, and saves it to global variables: `lat` & `lon`(as floats) and `latPublic` & `lonPublic` (as doubles for publishing to the cloud).
+It also saves the location as a string to the cloud variable `location`.

+If there is no GPS data, this function will return a 0 and not 1.
+### setTarget
+Associated with the cloud function under the same name, this functions accept a string with coordinates in decimal degrees, cleans up the whitespace, splits it to lat & lon, saves them to `targetLat` & `targetLon`, publishes those to the cloud, and triggers [getDirection], [getBearing], and [heatBearing].
+### getDirection
+This function is not very useful honestly.
+It calculates the cardinal direction (i.e NE, SE, SW or NW) between the target destination and the current GPS location of Warm & Fuzzies.
+## getBearing
+getBearing calculates the angle (in degrees) from current location to target destination based on the GPS data.
+Formulas and calculation based on this [example](https://gis.stackexchange.com/questions/29239/calculate-bearing-between-two-decimal-gps-coordinates) (after painful painful conversion to C++).
+It saves the angle between the two as a the global variable `bearing`.
+## heatBearing
+This functions binds it all up!
+It calculates the difference between the **bearing** (the angle between us and our destination), and the **compass reading**, and derives what part of the body is facing the destination.
+It then asks the [heat] function to heat up that area using the compass pin diagram above.

+If you've changed the heater pins or the placement of the pads, update this function.

+## Caveats and Important notes
+### Compass orientation
+Compass orientation is difficult and tricky with Arduino.
+It uses magnetic field detection and can be affected by strong magnetic forces around you, or the angle of the compass board.
+If any of you finds a good solid way to get 100% accurate compass readings with a breakout board, please let me know or fork this repository.
+### GPS Antenna
+This project doesn't

 ## Heating Circuit Tutorial
 <p align="center">